Do-It-Yourself: Making a Mayday Call on Your VHF Radio

 NOTE: Your VHF radio (and everyone else’s) MUST be on and tuned to Channel 16 whenever the boat is in motion unless you’re communicating on another channel.
 This may save your life or someone else’s.

+Without location or indentification information included in a distress call, the coast guard can do little to help and the potential life saving aspects of DSC technology is lost.
 Boaters, this is a serious problem.
 Please provide the information the Coast Guard needs to rescue you in an emergency!

 Here are the steps to set off a distress call that will get the job done:

 - Press and hold the button until the radio “beeps”.
 The DSC signal will tell the Coast Guard your boat’s information.

 - Select the nature of your call (if your radio allows you to make this selection).